CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 git checkout -b TrackerTraining remotes/origin/TrackerTraining scram b -j 8
 ```
+The main code is ``pxl_BPIX_FPIX_genIBC.py`` which uses the ``Pixel_FPix_phase1.cc`` and ``Pixel_BPix_phase1.cc`` files in the ``src`` folder.
+The Triplet method uses tracks with pt>12 GeV for the barrel and pt>4 GeV for the forwards disk with at least 3 hits in the barrel layers/disks.
+Then the code predicts the position in one layer/disk with the hits from two other layers/disks.
+There are two reconstruction methods.
+The generic method is a simple method based on the track angle and position.
+The template method is based on detailed cluster shape simulations.
+The difference from the predicted to the actual hit gives the residual distribution, which is fitted by a student t-fit.
+The width of this fit gives the pixel resolution.

+First we will run the code locally.
+We are going to use the Muon dataset from Run2022F (``/Muon/Run2022F-SiPixelCalSingleMuonTight-PromptReco-v1/ALCARECO``).
+Add ``root://eoscms.cern.ch///eos/cms/store/data/Run2022F/Muon/ALCARECO/SiPixelCalSingleMuonTight-PromptReco-v1/000/361/512/00000/010e377e-2f80-46b8-9397-5b5bfe7629aa.root`` to ``options.inputFiles`` in ``pxl_BPIX_FPIX_genIBC.py``.

+If you check the config of the production in the Data Aggregation System (https://cmsweb.cern.ch/das) you see that the global tag used was ``124X_dataRun3_Prompt_v4``.
+Changed this at ``process.GlobalTag``.

 You can run the code localy with cmsRun:
 ```
 cmsRun pxl_BPIX_FPIX_genIBC.py
 ```
-In the code you can change ``inputFiles`` and ``outputFile``.
-Use ``/Muon/Run2022F-SiPixelCalSingleMuonTight-PromptReco-v1/ALCARECO`` for this exercise.
-If you check the config of the production you see that the global tag used was ``124X_dataRun3_Prompt_v4``.
-Changed this is in the ``pxl_BPIX_FPIX_genIBC.py`` code.
-One example root file to test locally would be  ``root://eoscms.cern.ch///eos/cms/store/data/Run2022F/Muon/ALCARECO/SiPixelCalSingleMuonTight-PromptReco-v1/000/361/512/00000/010e377e-2f80-46b8-9397-5b5bfe7629aa.root``.
-As default the number of events is restricted to 2000, if you want to run on more events you can change ``options.maxEvents`` in ``pxl_BPIX_FPIX_genIBC.py``.
+As default the number of events is restricted to 2000, if you want to run on more events you can change ``options.maxEvents``.

-The code is best run with CRAB.
+The code is best run with CRAB (https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCrab).
 An example for a CRAB submit file is included (``crab_submit.py``).
 Change the following lines:
 ```
 config.General.requestName
 config.JobType.psetName